Cronista Rey de Armas: Imperial heraldry under Charles I (Charles V)

+Judicial Functions and Lineage Registration

+While these appointments were not hereditary, at least fifteen Spanish families produced more than one herald each in the past 500 years (compared to about the same number for England, Scotland and Ireland collectively).
+The Spanish Cronistas had judicial powers in matters of noble titles.
+They also served as a registration office for pedigrees and grants of arms.

+Evolution of the office

 The post of King of Arms took several forms and eventually settled on a Corps of Chronicler King of Arms (Cuerpo de Cronista Rey de Armas), which was headed by an elder or dean (decano).
 It usually consisted of four officers and two assistants or undersecretaries that acted as witnesses to documents.
 The entire corps wore a distinctive uniform.
 The corps was considered part of the royal household and was generally responsible to the Master of the King's Stable, an important position in the Middle Ages.

+Royal Appointments

 Appointments to the Corps of King of Arms were made by the King or reigning Queen.
 These appointments were for life and while not intended to be hereditary, often went from father to son or other close family member.
 The Spanish heralds had other duties that pertained to matters of protocol and often acted as royal messengers and emissaries.
 They could, and can, make arrangements for areas currently or previously under the rule of the Spanish crown.
 The precise functions and duties of the King of Arms were clearly defined by the declarations of several Kings and are still in force today.

+Abolishment and restoration

 In modern times the Corps of Chronicler King of Arms went through several changes.
 Important changes were made in 1915.
 The office was abolished in 1931 and restored in 1947–1951.
 The last Chronicler Kings of Arms appointed by the Spanish Ministry of Justice, Don Vicente de Cadenas y Vicent, died in 2005.